ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 30 minutes.
 Read Jekyll docs and successfully troubleshooted problem Live preview doesn't work in Brackets with Jekyll website but using terminal and command "serve" works -> problem solved.
 Now, to build my website, add content then customize the layout and looks.

 **Thoughts**: I'm feeling anxious!
 Now that I can code offline and build my website.
 I'm really wanting to get started already.

+### Day 24: February 28th, 2017

+**Today's Progress**: Coded for 35 minutes.
+Learned more about Jekyll through docs and started editing content from basic website iteration.
+Customizing my content then planning on customizing layout.

+**Thoughts**: I like Jekyll!
+I like that you can write posts and if you set the date to a date in the future, they won't show until that date comes.
+It's like scheduling posts for the future without dealing with a scheduler.